abrennec/lecture_theo_bg_audio_graphics/readme.md

 ### Practical Work

 - Practical exercises will be part of the lecture sessions to put theory to practice right away.
-- Two smaller term projects will have to be taken to pass the course and collect points for the final grade.
+- Two smaller term projects (the development of your audio track and the development of a graphics sketch) will have to be taken to pass the course and collect points for the final grade.
+These will be combined into an interactive album where every student contributes their track.
-- A final exercise will be assigned at the end of the course and will target an audio-visual piece of application.
 - Group work is welcome.

 ## Evaluation and Grading

-In order to **pass the course**, you need to submit the final exercies.
-Note that the term projects are used to prepare the final exercise.
+In order to **pass the course**, you need to submit the final project and a short documentation (one pager) in addition to a presentation of your results in the last session.
+Course work and practical exercises are designed to help you develop your final project.

 For CTech students there will be a **grade**.
 The grade will be based on the grades received for the term projects and the final exercise.

 ### Grading Breakdown <!-- omit in toc -->

-* 40 pts - Term projects
+* 40 pts - Term exercises and homework
-  * 20 pts Audio project (due 5th session, scope: 1 working day)
+  * 20 pts Audio tasks
-  * 20 pts Graphics project (due 10th session, scope: 1 working day)
+  * 20 pts Graphics tasks
-* 50 pts - Final exercise (due end of winter term, scope 2-3 working days)
+* 50 pts - Final project which is intended to combine your audio track and graphics sketch
 * 5 - 10 pts can be awarded for excellence of work and high quality  submissions.

 ### Grading criteria <!-- omit in toc -->